 First and foremost thing you have to consider is YOURSELF.
 The need to sleep and eat better is not nagging but necessity.
 Overworking and extra workout can lead to muscle tension and other irreparable injuries.
 So that’s a big No-No. There are times where you are doing everything right but your mental state is unstable due to stress and being too critical of yourself which leads to unnecessary mistakes.
 That’s when you should take a step back an re-analyse yourself.
 Good mental and physical health can lead to a successful gameplay.

 Food is the fuel of the body.
 Put the right type and amount, you are a beast but hamper with the quality and quantity, you are nothing but a faulty machine unable to give your best on the field.
-A normal soccer players diet should involve all natural products.
+A normal soccer players diet should involve all natural products and those that are serious about their health often invest in a natural vegan meal plan to build their muscles which we’d encourage you to read more about.
 You have to balance Protein, Carbohydrates, Fats and other healthy items like chia seeds, fish oil etc to give you all form of energy and nutrition.
 All the performance enhancers should be avoided at all costs.
 Enhancers like steroids might look like a proper solution to achieve that goal.
 On steroids people might get that burst of strength but that’s momentary.
 On a long run, people on steroids have the risk to develop tumours, cancer, trembling, mood swings, hepatitis etc.

 The sheer need to warm up your muscles to make sure they don’t jam or get harmed exile running miles and twisting your body to do trick shots or trying not to body slam others or gaining momentum to get that goal, Yes stretching is very important.

 A full body work out is necessary in every sport.
 But like every sport demands special exercise to suit the game, so does soccer.
 Some of those areas are